Nevertheless, she persisted.

 It was the diary that made me pause.
 To see an unfinished moment of time, left for reasons that only she knew.
 The Stage Manager wrote her name on the back of the front cover, and didn’t write another thing.
 Who can blame her?
 Opera theater is more time consuming than her first year.
 This wasn’t the small time half amateur productions from back home, so she never had the time.

 The story of the diary and Manager is not easy.
 She still lives a vibrant life, unaware she has become a part of a project.
 Dumpster Archeology found her papers and unfinished diary in a dumpster at a local University and some lines were crossed.
 Trespassing for one, invasion of privacy and unauthorized exposure.
 If this wasn’t Art, it could be considered criminal.

 Those early Graffiti artists risked life and limb to push the boundaries, those Abstract artists faced a Russian dictatorship and the punk rock mentality that expresses the complete lack of privacy at the heart of this Dumpster Archeology project.

 One supposes in the modern world that no one actually cares for the remnant things one throws into a dumpster.

-Who is Isabelle?
+Who is the Diary writer?
 That is the question left by these artifacts.
 A digging around and “a doing” of the thing I am skilled at doing.
 Finding inspiration in the mundane and expressing the wonder of existence in an artistic heart felt honoring.